Zapatista Army of National Liberation

-The Zapatista Army of National Liberation (Ejército Zapatista de Liberación Nacional, EZLN), often referred to as the Zapatistas (/es-419/), is a far-left political and militant group that controls a substantial amount of territory in Chiapas, the southernmost state of Mexico.
+The Zapatista Army of National Liberation (Ejército Zapatista de Liberación Nacional, EZLN), often referred to as the Zapatistas (/es-419/), is a far-left political and militant organization that controls a substantial amount of territory in Chiapas, the southernmost state of Mexico.

 Since 1994, the group has been nominally at war with the Mexican state (although it may be described at this point as a frozen conflict).
 The EZLN used a strategy of civil resistance.
 The Zapatistas' main body is made up of mostly rural indigenous people, but it includes some supporters in urban areas and internationally.
 The EZLN's main spokesperson is Subcomandante Insurgente Galeano, previously known as Subcomandante Marcos.

 The group takes its name from Emiliano Zapata, the agrarian revolutionary and commander of the Liberation Army of the South during the Mexican Revolution, and sees itself as his ideological heir.

 EZLN's ideology has been characterized as libertarian socialist, anarchist, or Marxist, and having roots in liberation theology although the Zapatistas have rejected political classification.
 The EZLN aligns itself with the wider alter-globalization, anti-neoliberal social movement, seeking indigenous control over local resources, especially land.
 Since their 1994 uprising was countered by the Mexican Armed Forces, the EZLN has abstained from military offensives and adopted a new strategy that attempts to garner Mexican and international support.